-A quick and easy marinara sauce (tomato pasta sauce) which you can serve simply with pasta or use in a variety of recipes.
+A quick and easy Tomato Sauce which you can serve simply with pasta or use in a variety of recipes.
 Recipe with step-by-step photos.

-If there is one recipe which I make most often, it is probably this easy marinara sauce.
+If there is one recipe which I make most often, it is probably this easy tomato sauce, also called a marinara sauce

 I have lost count of the number of meals I have made with just this basic tomato sauce and how thankful I am each time for such a life-saving recipe.